Conflig/source2_model_exporter/README.md

+** In latest update you DO NOT NEED to manually setup custom property.
+It will be automatically added on export for both static and props.
+Just make sure the materials name always match the Hammers asset name**

 Source2 Model Exporter

 It is a simple-to-use plugin for Blender that I created during the development of my map for Counter-Strike 2.